Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Data Formatting and Preprocessing

 \section{Data Formatting and Preprocessing}

 The two potential inputs for our model are CCD frames or slopes.
-Slopes are a reduced representation of the wavefront, which is beneficial for simplifying the NN model by reducing the number of input features.
-However, there is an information loss in this reduction process, confirmed by experiments which showed better accuracy when inputs from the original CCD frames are used.
-This is likely partially because of the flux outside the geometric pupil images, which is ignored during the slope computations, as discussed above.
+Slopes are a reduced representation of the wavefront, which is beneficial for simplifying the CNN model by reducing the number of input features.
+However, there is information loss in this reduction process, confirmed by our own experiments, which showed better accuracy when inputs from the original CCD frames are used.
+This could be attributed, at least in part, to the flux beyond the boundaries of the geometric pupil images, which is disregarded during the slope computations, as previously discussed..

-The first processing step is to convert the WFS frame to a reduced intensity image by normalizing it by the total number of counts, and subtracting the normalized WFS image corresponding to a flat wavefront: $\Delta I (\phi) = I(\phi)/\Sigma(I(\phi)) - I(\phi = 0)/\Sigma(I(\phi = 0))$ where $\phi$ is the wavefront map, $\Delta I (\phi)$ is the reduced intensity image, $I (\phi)/\Sigma(I(\phi))$ is the normalized CCD frame and $I (\phi = 0)/\Sigma(I(\phi = 0))$ is the normalized WFS image for a flat wavefront.
-Using reduced intensity images has the advantage of being robust to changes in total illumination, and also having zero as best (flat wavefront image).
-Using reduced intensities instead of computing slopes has become a standard practice as the former contain more information than the latter for the wavefront reconstruction process\cite{Chambouleyron2020}.
-Of course, for real, non-simulated images, standard image processing including flat field and background removal would also have to be performed beforehand.
+The initial processing step involves converting the WFS frame into a reduced-intensity image by normalizing it with the total count and then subtracting the normalized WFS image corresponding to a flat wavefront:

+where $\phi$ is the wavefront map, $\Delta I (\phi)$ is the reduced intensity image, $I(\phi)/\Sigma I(\phi)$ is the normalized CCD frame and $I (\phi = 0)/\Sigma I(\phi = 0)$ is the normalized WFS image for a flat wavefront.
+The utilization of reduced intensity images offers the advantage of robustness to variations in total illumination, as well as having a flat wavefront image as the reference with zero intensity.
+Using reduced intensities instead of computing slopes has become a standard practice as the former contains more information than the latter for the wavefront reconstruction process\cite{Chambouleyron2020}.
+Of course, for real non-simulated images, standard image preprocessing, including flat field and background removal, would also have to be performed.

-After creating the reduced intensity image, the floating point values of the frame needed scaling.
-Raw values were close to zero, and neural networks perform best when data points utilize the space between ±1.
-We tried a variety of methods to return these values to a useful range: frame-wise scaling, where the frame has a mean of zero and standard deviation of one; pixel-wise scaling, where each pixel location in the training data is scaled to have mean zero and standard deviation; and fixed scaling, where the whole frame is multiplied by a fixed constant.
+After creating the reduced intensity image, the floating point values of the frame require scaling.
+Raw values are close to zero, and neural networks perform best when data points utilize the space between ±1.
+We tried a variety of methods to return these values to a useful range: frame-wise scaling, where the frame has a mean of zero and standard deviation of one; pixel-wise scaling, where each pixel location in the training data is scaled to have a mean of zero and standard deviation of one; and fixed scaling, where the whole frame is multiplied by a fixed constant.